 - It’s simple: if you plan to shoot videos from your bike or kayak, then it should be mountable on your bike or kayak.

 - If you wish to shoot underwater videos, then the camera should be waterproof at the right depth.
 Some cameras can be brought more buried under the water so you can go scuba diving.
 Others are only okay against water splashes, so you can use them for kayaking.

 - If you plan on shooting aerial videos, then that means you can mount the camera on a drone.

 - Some cameras are very versatile so that it may offer mounting options for a variety of situations.
 Other cameras even have harnesses so you can mount down on your pet dog.

 - First, you will look at the size and weight, as these factors will determine just how easy to use a camera with you.
-This is especially true if you plan on mounting a Best Action Camera on your helmet.
+This point is especially valid if you plan on mounting the Best Action Camera on your helmet.
 It if it’s too heavy for you, it won’t be long before you feel uncomfortable.
 If it’s too bulky, then it may get in the way of the action.

 - Portability also depends on battery life.
 It shouldn’t be too short or else you end up interrupting your recording while a meaningful action is going on.